-Objectives include the use of current standards in text and image markup (XML/TEI) as well as the possibility of personalized annotation and commenting.
-All contents are made available in Open Access.
-In addition to optimizing the visualization of the edition results – in coordination with various cooperation partners – the options for supporting the specialist community in the concrete creation of digital editions are currently being further developed.
+In addition to optimising the visualisation of the edition results - in coordination with various cooperation partners - the possibilities for supporting the specialist community in the concrete creation of digital editions are currently being further developed.

 The research project "Camera Work - Inside / Out: History, Present and Future of an International Medium of Art and Photography History" is currently in a pilot phase at the Chair of History of Fine Art at the Art History Institute of the University of Zurich.
 The aim of the project is the development and use of technical and structurally advanced working and publication tools of digital humanities to allow access to the extensive and media-heterogeneous research material.